purefield/multi-cloud-demo/tomcat-demo/README.md

 Then use mvn in the same shell to run the app locally OR use the same shell to start the Tomcat Server.

 ## Running In A Container
-There are 2 Container files provided if you wish to run the Tomcat Server in a container rather than standalone (as in your local environment or in a VM).
+There are 2 Container files provided if you wish to run the Tomcat Server in a container rather than standalone.

 If have already built the application with the above instructions, use the **Containerfile** to create the container image.
 Both Containerfiles deploy the application at the root of the Tomcat Server.